ziyadsharif/retaildiscountproject/README.md

 Based on '.Net framwork 4.5.2' by Ziyad Sharif <ziyadsharif@gmail.com>

+##Extraction/Unzipping
+Just extract the file retailwebstore.zip and the remaining files retailwebstore.z01,retailwebstore.z02,retailwebstore.z03,retailwebstore.z04 should be kept in one folder before extraction.

 ## Installation

 Visual Studio is required to open and run the project.